luxfi/LPs/LPs/lp-0013-learning-path-validator.md

 After completing this path, you will be able to:
 - Run and maintain validator nodes
 - Understand staking economics
-- Deploy and manage subnets
+- Deploy and manage chains
 - Reason about consensus behavior
 - Implement cryptographic operations